 - Describe issues of confidentiality and appropriate responses.

-- Summarize your observations of the responsibilities of the paraprofessional in a reflection paper.
+- Summarize your observations of the responsibilities of the paraeducator in a reflection paper.

 - Discuss the advantages and disadvantages of including students with disabilities in the general education classroom.